Medicaid

 Connect here to view Medicaid-specific Finance News prepared by OHA’s Health Economics & Policy team.

 Ohio expanded Medicaid program eligibility in 2014 to include additional uninsured adults with incomes up to 138% of the federal poverty level.
+To be eligible for Medicaid coverage, individuals must:

 • Be a United States citizen or meet Medicaid citizenship requirements